wentaoxie7/740final/README.md

 # CutPaste Reverse Distillation (CPRD) #
 The plots and results are shown in **/anomaly_detection/CPRD_eval_plots/**

 The optimal models' state dictionaries are saved in **/anomaly_detection/CPRD_models/** .
-Please download from this [link](https://drive.google.com/drive/folders/1dFs2KZ0FRgClwMX3i1930FAtQt4hB3OP?usp=share_link) due to the size limit on GitHub.
+It is also available via this [link](https://drive.google.com/drive/folders/1dFs2KZ0FRgClwMX3i1930FAtQt4hB3OP?usp=share_link)

 ## Training ##